Poimidorka/Projects/archiver/readme.md

 # Archiver

-In this task, you will implement an archiver using the [Huffman algorithm] (https://en.wikipedia.org/wiki/Huffman_coding).
+Implemention of an archiver using the [Huffman algorithm] (https://en.wikipedia.org/wiki/Huffman_coding).

-The archiver program must have the following command line interface:
+The archiver program have the following command line interface:
 * `archiver -c archive_name file1 [file2 ...]` - archive files `fil1, file2, ...` and save the result to file `archive_name`.
 * `archiver -d archive_name` - unzip files from the archive` archive_name` and put them in the current directory.
 File names must be preserved when zipping and unzipping.
 * `archiver -h` - display help on using the program.